mist13/ABC_ImpEx/README.md

 ## Translations
 This plugin speaks English, French, German and Irish.
 Thanks to Batt O'Connor for his help with the Irish.
-Thanks to Benoît Rouits for the French translation.
-If you can provide translations into other languages, please be in touch.
+Thanks to Benoît Rouits for the French translation.If you can provide translations into other languages, please be in touch.

 ## Further Information
 For more detailed info visit [blechtrottel.net](http://blechtrottel.net/en/abc_impex.html)